 The Rule Manager

-The rules manager is located in Settings > Company > Rules Manager inside the LoanPro system.
+In LMS, the rules manager is located in Settings > Company > Rules Manager.

 The top section is where you can enter basic information about the rule.
 You have the following options:

-- Output format – The rule won’t necessarily output a value, but if it does, this field lets you choose what type of value it will output, either number, date, or currency.
+The rule won’t necessarily output a value, but if it does, this field lets you choose what type of value it will output: number, date, or currency.

-- Category – Here you can select either True/False Output or Value Output.
-This is meant to specify whether the rule you are creating should evaluate to a specific value or simply to either true or false.
+Here you can select either True/False Output or Value Output.
+This specifies whether the rule valuates to a specific value or to just a true or false answer.

 There is only one field in this section, but this is the field where the actual rule will be entered.
-You can manually enter the rule, load an existing rule and make changes or additions, add system variables, or use the shortcut buttons below the field.
+You can manually enter the rule, load and edit an existing rule, add system variables, or use the shortcut buttons below the field.
 These buttons include: +, -, *, / operators, a logical AND and OR, parentheses, and equality operators and values.
 Some of the equality operators and values may not be familiar.

-- NIL – This means no value.
-This is different than 0 which is a numerical value.
+This means no value.
+This is different than 0, which is a numerical value.
 (You can perform math operations with 0; not so with NIL.)

 The bottom section lets you search through and select system variables.

 On the left all the variables are arranged in a tree structure.
-Click to the left of any section to expand that section.
-Click to the left of any variable to view the data for that variable.
-Use the “Search by keyword” field to filter the list of variables by a keyword or key phrase.
+Click the plus on the left of any section to expand it.
+Clicking the bullseye to the left of an individual variable variable will pull up its data.
+Use the 'Search by keyword' field to filter the list of variables by a keyword or key phrase.

 In the Info pane on the right, you can view the information about any variable.
 If you click they hyperlinks in this pane, the variable will be inserted into your formula.
 Our article Using Variables in Computation Rules gives a little more info on how they're used.